scs-sandbox/api-insights/README.md

 This repo contains a Helm based deployer that can be deployed in a local Kubernetes cluster setup using like Rancher Desktop, minikube etc. The detailed instructions are found [here](https://developer.cisco.com/docs/api-insights/#!getting-started-with-an-api-insights-service).

 ### In-Browser cloud development environment
-Run project in cloud develoment environment, that provides guided steps to install API Insights and run analysis on sample OpenAPI spec document.
+Run this project in a cloud development environment that provides guided steps to install API Insights and run analysis on sample OpenAPI spec documents.
 This is hosted by Cisco Developer learning lab platform.
 [![devenv-runit](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-runable-icon.svg)](https://developer.cisco.com/learning/labs/api-insights-101)

 ### Docker Compose base Development setup